Celiac Disease (Gluten Intolerance): Treatment and Therapy

 There is no medicine or surgery for those suffering from Celiac Disease.
 The only possible therapy is to adopt a diet of exclusively gluten-free foods.

-As long as celiac patients continue to consume gluten-containing food, they continue to damage their intestinal villi.
+As long as people suffering from celiac disease continue to consume gluten-containing food, they continue to damage their intestinal villi.
 Destruction of the villi is strongly related to digestive problems, mental health problems, poor iron, vitamin B and hemoglobin.

 There is no medication for Celiac Disease (Gluten Intolerance)

 If the diet is strictly adhered, the intestinal villi quickly regenerate and, in most cases, the affected person lives without a problem.
 During the first six months after the change of diet, children often experience a growth spurt.

 The therapy sometimes involves the administration of high doses of iron during the initial period.
 Beyond that, the right diet is adequate.
 No further treatment or medication is necessary for Gluten Intolerance.

 How can I maintain a gluten-free diet?